atticusofsparta/casperchess-single/app/README.md

 # Casper Chess singleplayer

+You can check it out at http://casperchess.hotchocolate.finance (however the site is not yet whitelisted on casper signer, to interact with the signer download the signer from git hub, modify the manifest to add http://casperchess.hotchocolate.finance and then install the signer under development mode)

+Or run it locally:

 	To run the program:

 		clone the repo
+		cd app
 		run npm install
 		run npm nodemon server.js
-	run npm start
+		serve -s build

-Frontend server will start on localhost:3000 backend server will start on localhost:6100
+	Frontend server will start on localhost:3000
+	backend server will start on localhost:6100

-# If you experience issues:
-	Make sure the node address in server.js is active/responsive (eventually this wont be an issue when casper has a node consolidation service like ethereum does with infura)

-	Make sure the dependencies are installed

-	if this doesnt work, try running npm run build, then serve -s build (if using vscode)